 And did you know that Huguenots were among the first European settlers to establish a permanent settlement on Staten Island?
 New Rochelle on Manhattan was also founded by Huguenots most of whom had fled La Rochelle located on the west coast of France.

-So, it’ll come as no great surprise to you that book three of my trilogy will be titled LAND OF HOPE, which I’m writing at the moment.
+So, it’ll come as no great surprise to you that book three of my trilogy is titled LAND OF HOPE.

 [i] Reference from The French Blood In America by Lucian J. Fosdick